 The ‘Ōhi’a Challenge is presented here as an open challenge to solicit ideas as potential solutions and encourage collaboration.
 Digital Makerspace members can share their ideas to get feedback and support from the crowd to advance them.
 Think of it as a testing ground for your idea and a place your project can live as it advances and evolves.
+The competitive challenge run by the Department of Interior and U.S. National Park Service is now closed.
+Winners are announced at: https://www.savetheohia.org/new-page

 Two newly discovered invasive fungal pathogens are killing hundreds of thousands of ʻŌhiʻa trees (Metrosideros polymorpha) on Hawaii island.
 This mortality is known as Rapid ʻŌhiʻa Death (ROD) and strikes at the heart of not only the Native Hawaiian people who revere the tree as part of their family, but to everyone who has ever been touched by wondrous beauty of the Hawaiian islands.
 The importance of ʻŌhiʻa cannot be overstated, it is the keystone native tree species, and provides food and habitat for a myriad of species found nowhere else on Earth.
 Initially thought to be Ceratocystis fimbriata, researchers have confirmed that these two new pathogens are not just new to Hawaii, but also new to science, and are now called Ceratocystis lukuohia and Ceratosistis huliohia.